Keno's ROLLING STONES Web Site

 ANDREW'S BLUES - The Stones first fouled mouth song written at the expense of their producer.
 Only the Stones could take a song filled with sex and dirty words and make it sound good.
 Unofficially released on the Metamorphosis CD (Russian version only and limited) as a bonus track.

-JIVING SISTER FANNY - There are two versions of this song, each with different lyrics.
-Official released version appears on London Years and original Metamorphosis.
-The one rated here is found on the Metamorphosis Russian CD.
-Nice solo guitar lick and better lyrics are found on the boot.
+JIVING SISTER FANNY - There are two released versions of this song, each with different lyrics.
+Official U.S. released version appears on London Years and original Metamorphosis.
+The other one is found on the Metamorphosis Russian CD.
+Excellent guitar licks are heard on both versions, but perhaps better lyrics (but not vocals) are found along with a cool electric piano heard on the Russian release.

 FANCYMAN BLUES - One of the very best songs released in 1989 (as a "B" side single), too bad it wasn't on the Steel Wheels LP.
 Simple song but sounds excellent, with a nice harp by Mick.